saulcheeseman/Lenovo-G50-80-OpenCore/README.md

 11. Exit the disk utility and install macOS as instructed.
 12. The computer will reboot 2~3 times.
 This is very normal and just select 'preboot' on every bootloader menu.
 13. If it was successful, the mac setup screen will appear.
+14. Finish Setup.
+15. Go back into Terminal and mount the SSD/HDD EFI and your USB'S EFI
+16. Copy the EFI files from the USB to your SSD/HDD
+17. Unplug USB and reboot to test.
+18. Done.

 # If you encounter any problems during install, or there is something that doesn't work, please open a new issue with photos.